zowe/docs-site/docs/user-guide/api-mediation/api-mediation-internal-configuration.md

 * **server.maxTotalConnections and server.maxConnectionsPerRoute**

     These two properties are used to set the number of concurrent connections.
 Further connection requests that put the number of connections over either of these limits are queued until an existing connection completes.
 The API Gateway is built on top of Apache HTTP components that require these two connection limits for concurrent requests.
-For more information, see [Apache documentation](http://hc.apache.org/httpcomponents-client-ga/tutorial/html/connmgmt.html#d5e393).

 ### Environment variables